-They explore the human mind and condition, but most of all they hold up a mirror to the society we live in, warts and all.
+They explore the human mind and condition, but most of all they hold up a mirror to the society we live in, warts and all, and without the makeup.

 We see characters we hope never to encounter in our real lives, wife beaters, rapists, thieves and psychopaths, people we are only too aware exist in the real world.

 Very often, the stories are about those left to deal with the fallout of evil and how they cope.

 A story set in the modern world necessarily deals with the problems of everyday life, with mental illness, addiction and all those other problems we encounter

 These days, my favorite mystery is always the one I'm currently working on because I basically write to amuse myself.

 I write the books I like to read, with characters I'd like to meet - well I'd like to meet some of the people in my books.

 Because I never quite get it right, I always have to go back and do it again.
 But it's lovely if someone else enjoys my stories.